brentvollebregt/nitratine.net/posts/convert-py-to-exe.md

 ### My script runs fine in IDLE but won't run when packaged to exe
 Regarding that the python script runs properly by itself then this would have been caused by incorrect configuration or third party modules.
 The best way to find what the issue is, is to add the -d flag and then re-package it.
 This will mean the exe is now in a debugging mode.
 Open up cmd and then run the exe using cmd e.g. "C:/folder/path/myexe.exe".
 Any errors will be preserved in the console which you were previously missing.

-### zipimport.ZipImportError: can't find module 'encodings'﻿
+### zipimport.ZipImportError: can't find module 'encodings'
 Please upgrade PyInstaller to 3.4 or above using: `python -m pip install --upgrade PyInstaller`

 ### "Open command window here" isn't shown when I shift right click?